 First, the battery could short circuit.
 This is potentially quite dangerous as it can cause the battery to heat up, swell, or burst.
 But even if nothing as dramatic (and unlikely) as that happens, your battery life is probably going to take a hit.

 The second thing to worry about with a wet iPhone is corrosion on your internal components.
-This actually comes from the variety of minerals and chemicals in most water sources reacting to the electrical current.
+This actually comes from a variety of minerals and chemicals in most water sources reacting to the electrical current.
 The reactions reduce the conductance of your components until they stop working.

 And finally, you should worry about what happens to those minerals when the water evaporates.
-This is why salt water is so bad your iPhone, because the water leaves salt deposits on your internal components.
+This is why saltwater is so bad your iPhone because the water leaves salt deposits on your internal components.
 That salt has extremely high conductance and short circuits the components.